-The Victorian Archives Centre research centre is operated jointly by the National Archives and the Public Record Office Victoria (PROV).
+The Victorian Archives Centre is operated jointly by the National Archives and the Public Record Office Victoria (PROV).

 Researchers can access both Commonwealth and state records from the one location.

 For more information about the records collection of the Public Record Office Victoria visit their website at prov.vic.gov.au

 - Commonwealth departments

 These records document a wide variety of Commonwealth government activities, including:

 Although the records mainly date from Federation, they include a small quantity of 19th century records inherited from the colonies when certain functions, such as customs, postal and telegraphic services, defence and Aboriginal affairs, passed to the Commonwealth.
 Other notable holdings include: